Doomsday Cult: A Study of Conversion, Proselytization, and Maintenance of Faith

 Doomsday Cult: A Study of Conversion, Proselytization, and Maintenance of Faith is a sociological book based on field study of a group of Unification Church members in California and Oregon.
 It was first published in 1966 and written by the sociologist John Lofland.
-It is considered to be one of the most important and widely cited studies of the process of religious conversion, and one of the first modern sociological studies of a new religious movement.
+It is considered one of the most important and widely cited studies of the process of religious conversion, and one of the first modern sociological studies of a new religious movement.

 While a student at the University of California, Berkeley, Lofland lived with Unification Church missionary Young Oon Kim and a small group of American church members and studied their activities in trying to promote their beliefs and win new members for their church.
 Lofland noted that most of their efforts were ineffective and that most of the people who joined did so because of personal relationships with other members, often family relationships.
-Lofland published his findings in 1964 as a doctoral thesis entitled The World Savers: A Field Study of Cult Processes, and in 1966 in book form by Prentice-Hall.
-The book introduced the expression doomsday cult to the English language and since then it has been commonly used in various contexts.
+Lofland published his findings in 1964 as a doctoral thesis titled The World Savers: A Field Study of Cult Processes, and in 1966 in book form by Prentice-Hall.
+The book introduced the expression doomsday cult into English, and since then the expression has been commonly used in various contexts.